Xiphereal/FlowTaskManagement/README.md

 Given the simplicity of this project and that I am the only contributor, I've decided not to use them.

+### Tools

+#### PlantUML

+As a textual DSL for diagrams.
+[Refer to the official docs](https://plantuml.com/).

+It's my tool of choice given it is free software (under GPL-3.0) and supports changing the arrows orientation (something `Mermaid` does not).

+It's also worth mentioning [PlantText](https://www.planttext.com/) as an online PlantUML editor.

+#### GitHub Alerts

+Usage of [Alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) in order to remark some info and lighten the burden of having to read extensive paragraphs.

 # Backend

 In ASP.NET Core, using EntityFramework ORM for handling the persistence.